rodrigorodrigues/microservices-design-patterns/README.md

 docker-compose rm SERVICE_NAME
 ```

+### Prometheus and Grafana

+`Prometheus` is a tool for monitoring applications and generating metrics.

+`Grafana` is a tool for communicate with Prometheus and display the data in dashboards.

+Spring Boot 2 by default uses [Micrometer](https://micrometer.io) for monitoring JVM/Microservices Applications.

+To access prometheus `http://localhost:9090` and grafana `http://localhost:3000`.

 ### React App

-After that access the app by `http://localhost:3000`
+After that access the app by `http://localhost:3001`

 ### Default Users